linto-ai/linto-stt/nemo/README.md

 # LinTO-STT-NeMo

-LinTO-STT-NeMo is an API for Automatic Speech Recognition (ASR) based on [NeMo toolkit](https://github.com/NVIDIA/NeMo).
+LinTO-STT-NeMo is an Automatic Speech Recognition (ASR) API built on the [NeMo toolkit](https://github.com/NVIDIA/NeMo).

-LinTO-STT-NeMo can either be used as a standalone transcription service or deployed within a micro-services infrastructure using a message broker connector.
+You can use LinTO-STT-NeMo as a standalone transcription service or integrate it into a microservices infrastructure via a message broker connector.

-It can be used to do offline or real-time transcriptions.
+It supports both offline and real-time transcription modes.

-You can try the LinTO-STT NeMo API, powered by the [LinTO French Fast Conformer model](https://huggingface.co/linagora/linto_stt_fr_fastconformer), directly in your browser via LinTO Studio.
+Try the LinTO-STT NeMo API—powered by the [LinTO French Fast Conformer model](https://huggingface.co/linagora/linto_stt_fr_fastconformer), directly in your browser via LinTO Studio.

 ## Quick Start

 ### Prerequisites

-- Install [Docker](https://www.Docker.com/products/Docker-desktop/) and ensure it is up and running.
+- Install [Docker](https://www.Docker.com/products/Docker-desktop/) and ensure it is running properly.

-- For GPU capabilities, it is also needed to install [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+- To enable GPU capabilities, you must also install [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

-- At least 15GB of disk space is required to build the Docker image.
+- Ensure at least 15GB of disk space is available to build the Docker image.

-- At least 500Mb of disk space for the smaller models, can be up to 5BGB for the bigger ones.
+- Smaller models require at least 500MB of disk space, while larger ones may need up to 5GB.

 ### Pull or build